danielkeller/maia/README.md

 #### To run the demos

 To compile shaders in the demos, either CMake or the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) must be installed.
+(CMake appears to be the easier approach on Linux, and the Vulkan SDK on other systems.)